Liv2Learn/dbmsproject/README.md

 # dbmsproject
-a webpage for searching for doctors according to your necessities and specifications
+a webpage to search for doctors according to your necessities and specifications.